hydroper-jet/lang/spec/1.0/source/src/package-sets.md

 ## Parent definition

-When the parent definition of a variable is a package, the variable has a fully package qualified name.
+When the parent definition of a package set is a package, the package set has a fully package qualified name.